EdRW/trpc-adapters/packages/firebase-functions/README.md

 - `@trpc/server`
 - `firebase-functions`

-Features
+### Features

 - ✅ `onRequest` Firebase functions support
 - ✅ tRPC v10 support
-- 🚧 tRPC v11 support
+- 🚧 for tRPC v11 support, try using [`trpc-firebase-functions@next`](https://www.npmjs.com/package/trpc-firebase-functions/v/next)
-- 🤔 `onCall` Firebase functions support
+- 🤔 `onCall` Firebase functions support.
+If you need this, please consider opening and issue or a PR.

 Special thanks to the folks in the [Integration with firebase functions? #1263](https://github.com/trpc/trpc/discussions/1263) discussion thread for working out how a Firebase functions adapter could be built.